Cray-HPE/docs-csm/operations/package_repository_management/Repair_Yum_Repository_Metadata.md

     The new task will now be available on the main Tasks page.

-6. Click on the newly-created task.
+6. Click on the newly created task.

     ![New Task on Task Page](../../img/operations/Nexus_New_Task.png "New Task on Task Page")